SealNTibbers/GotalkInterpreter/README.md

 #### Why Smalltalk

 Smalltalk is beautiful dynamic language with readable syntax.
-Also we are smalltalkers with up to 10 years coding experience.
+Also we are smalltalkers so that's why.

 #### Contents